pmuens/philippmuens.com/_posts/naive-bayes-from-scratch.md

 ---
 title: Naive Bayes from scratch
 description: Learn how to implement your own spam filter with the help of Bayes Theorem.
-excerpt: Learn how to implement your own spam filter with the help of Bayes Theorem.
 coverImage: /assets/blog/naive-bayes-from-scratch/cover.jpg
 date: '2020-04-09T13:49:15.000Z'
 author: